-London has six ‘new’ train lines, here are the exact colour codes for the ‘Overground’ lines plus how to add a thick double line in Office documents just like on a Tube map.
+Here are the exact colour codes and new names for the ‘Overground’ lines in London, plus how to add a thick double line in Office documents just like on a Tube map.
+The changeover is happening in late November 2024.

 Some old rail lines in London were coloured Orange on maps and just called ‘Overground’.
-Now those lines are better integrated into the ‘Tube’ network, in late 2024 they are getting their own names and colors to go with the familiar Victoria, Northern, Elizabeth and many other lines.
+Now those lines are better integrated into the ‘Tube’ network, they now have their own names and colors to go with the familiar Victoria, Northern, Elizabeth and many other lines.

 Each London tube line has its own colour that’s used in the roundel circle, signs and the famous Underground Map. (we’re talking about the English so we’ll use their spelling of ‘colour’😀)